tjbencomo/bulk-rnaseq/README.md

 6. (Optional) If you plan on using a SLURM cluster, fill out the `#SBATCH` directives in `run_pipeline.sh` and the `out` and `account` fields in `cluster.json`
 7. (Optional) If you want to run the pipeline in a Singularity environment for full reproducibility, install Singularity.
 `run_pipeline` assumes Singularity is installed.
 Delete the `--use-singularity` flag if you want to skip using a Singularity environment.
+The same goes for using `conda` environments, although it is recommended to use both for the best reproducibility.

 ## Running the pipeline
 Run jobs locally